-Cognitive Behavioral Therapy techniques at Avatar Residential Detox Center are used to treat substance use disorder, post-traumatic stress disorder, anxiety, depression, and trauma while reinforcing positive behavior.
+Cognitive Behavioral Therapy NJ techniques at Avatar Residential Detox Center are used to treat substance use disorder, post-traumatic stress disorder, anxiety, depression, and trauma while reinforcing positive behavior.
 We use various methods such as Cognitive Behavioral family therapy, cognitive behavioral therapy worksheets, group therapy, and more.

-At Avatar Residential Detox Center, an established center for Cognitive Behavioral Therapy in NJ, we offer treatment options designed to promote positive changes in behavior, thought, and emotional patterns.
+At Avatar Residential Detox Center, an established center for Cognitive Behavioral Therapy in New Jersey, we offer treatment options designed to promote positive changes in behavior, thought, and emotional patterns.
 We bring together Neuroscience and Cognitive Behavioral Therapy (CBT) to give you a scientific and practical treatment plan.
 We believe in holistic healing, and our treatment approach to combining CBT alongside specialty therapies reflects that.

 Cognitive behavioral therapy, or CBT, is a therapeutic approach often used to treat substance use disorders.
-Our Avatar Cognitive Behavioral Therapy Program is used to help individuals identify and change negative thoughts and behaviors that play a role in their substance use.
+Our Avatar Cognitive Behavioral Therapy NJ Program is used to help individuals identify and change negative thoughts and behaviors that play a role in their substance use.
 By utilizing this technique, individuals who struggle with substance abuse and addiction can learn more effective ways to manage negative moods, urges, and cravings to manifest long-lasting positive results.

 Cognitive-behavioral therapy (CBT), a type of psychotherapy, combines two therapeutic approaches, cognitive therapy, and behavioral therapy.
 Cognitive therapy focuses on understanding and changing present dysfunctional behaviors and thoughts rather than past experiences.
 Behavioral therapy seeks to treat mental disorders by identifying and changing self-deprecating and damaging behaviors.